 What is needed at this present moment is exactly what is happening – awakening.
 A realization that the current systems and the current norms do not serve us as a humanity.
 Not when women are afraid to go jogging alone, not when black people fear for their life when encountering the police, not when children are still dying of hunger.
 This is why the lockdown might have been profound, but not necessarily a positive experience – because we were once again reminded that no matter where we are, we all experience pain and fear in the same way.
 With the privileges that all of us reading this text have, we need to look for ways how we can dismantle systems of oppression, systems that cherish financial gain over well-being and systems that were made to distract us and divide us and stop us from waking up.

 Let’s not forget, there will be times we will feel like there is too much to care about, too much to fight for.
 I want to remind us that this is what it means to be fully alive and human.
 Don’t let the “unawakened” keep you from that.

 Author: Eva Feldman, as a highly empathetic person and a psychologist, she connects her understanding of the human psyche with spirituality, focusing on consciousness and awareness.
 Her goal is to share knowledge and passion about human beings in a simple and understandable way, and in that way to contribute to raising awareness in this day and age.
-Masters degree in Psychology, education in Art Expressive Therapy, as well as personal interests of social justice, mindfulness and Being, make for an interesting addition to her practices of dance, yoga and talking.
+Masters degree in Psychology, education in Art Expressive Therapy, as well as personal interests of social justice, mindfulness and Being, make for an interesting addition to her practices of dance, yoga and teaching.
 She found a purpose in living life fully and encouraging others to do so.
 Follow Eva on Instagram: https://www.instagram.com/toomucheva/